chaudharirohit2810/BashBird/README.md

 #### Instructions:

 1. Use the app in maximize window mode for optimal experience
+2. [Check the IMAP](https://support.google.com/mail/answer/7126229?hl=en) is enabled for your gmail account
-2. Follow login instructions page to login using your gmail account
+3. Follow login instructions page to login using your gmail account

 > The app was tested on python version 3.8 and linux environment